Best 120 roll film

 Ilford FP4 Plus is an evolution of a film that's been a favourite among scenic photographers for decades.
 It's an all-rounder, offering reasonable speed, good contrast and definition and pretty fine grain – though its characteristics will depend on which of many available developers you use with it.

 The effect isn't quite the same as Kodak's long-gone HIE infra-red film, but Ilford SFX200 does have extended red sensitivity and, when used with a deep red filter, can produce attractive infra-red images.
 It's easier to load and handle than Kodak's film, too, needing no special handling precautions.
+It's worth noting that although this film is still available at some retailers, it has now been discontinued by Ilford so it won't be around forever.

 Medium format transparency film